-- Some users were confused as to when they should put a bottle under the dispenser, and for that, we added a pop-up that tells users when to put
+- Some users were unsure when to place a bottle under the dispenser.
+To solve this problem, we added a pop-up informing

-- Users wanted to have set volumes commonly used for an easier experience.
+- Users want the ability to set desired refill volumes for a more effortless experience.

 User testing 2:

-- Suggestion to add grating or something simulating it to show that if there were to have any spillage, that wouldn’t be an issue.
+- Suggest adding grating or something simulating it to show that it wouldn't be an issue if there were to have any spillage.

-- A couple of people that chose the nozzle method to fill in seems to find the “Fill in your bottle with the nozzle on the right” pop up
+- Some users who chose the nozzle refill method found the 'Fill in your bottle with the nozzle on the right' pop-up confusing.

-confusing.
-We expect them to click the continue button on the pop-up but some of them take the nozzle and just wait without clicking the
+We expected them to click the continue button on the pop-up, but some users only wait for the product to be dispensed after

-continue button. -> So we change the wording to "Pick up the nozzle on the right” and removed the continue button and use a timer instead
+taking the nozzle without clicking the continue button.
+So we changed the wording to "Pick up the nozzle on the right,"

-so that the pop-up will disappear after 3 seconds.
-Then the customer could start filling their bottle.
+removed the continue button, and added a timer so the pop-up would disappear after 3 seconds.
+Then the customer could start

-We created the hi-fi mockups on Adobe XD.
-The final screens look slightly different than the wireframes as we have
+We created the hi-fi mockups on Figma.
+The final mockup reflects all of the adjustments we made based on the

 Results and Takeaways

-starts with thorough user research.
-Through user research and effort in trying to truly understand our target users/customers and we are able to
+design starts with the genuine intention to understand our users.
+Through user research and effort to truly understand our target

-find the market gap that could differentiate our product from the other existing products on the market.
-We might feel like we know what users
+users, we can find the market gap that could differentiate our product from the other existing products on the market.